 - What is the experience of your validators?

 Remember, if it doesn’t include a real screen reader user ensuring the document is actually usable, automated checkers will only catch up to 20%-30% of accessibility errors.
 If the person doing the validation doesn’t have the correct experience using a screen reader, other errors will be missed as well.

 - Be sure to check the work on any samples you send.
 You need to know you are getting what you pay for: an accessible, usable document.

 Exceptions and special circumstances

-You may be able to skip the process of requesting a quote for the documents you need to be remediated.
+You may be able to skip the process of requesting a quote for the PDF conversion pricing.
 If you are part of a government agency or nonprofit, you may be entitled to special pricing in the form of a discount or pre-negotiated price, especially if the company has a GSA schedule contract and you’re part of a government entity.
 It’s always worth asking if there are discounts offered for your particular industry or sector.

 If you have a large number of documents that need to be remediated, ask if the company offers a bulk discount.

 If you have one standard document that gets published regularly, such as a bank statement or bill, ask about batch processing, where a template is built to your document specifications.
 While documents will still need to be validated, as long as the document fits the exclusively designed template, the remediation process can be largely automated, cutting down on the time and cost of the project.

 Choose Your Accessibility Partner Carefully